Annette Peters

-Annette Peters (née Hand; born May 31, 1965) is an American long-distance runner.
+Annette Renée Peters (née Hand; born May 31, 1965) is an American long-distance runner.
 She competed in the women's 3000 metres at the 1992 Summer Olympics.
 She was a four-time participant at the IAAF World Cross Country Championships and a three-time participant at the World Championships in Athletics.
 She was the 3000-meter run bronze medalist at the 1994 Goodwill Games.

 She competed for the Oregon Ducks from 1984 to 1988.